adarshramakrishna/geeksforgeeks/README.md

 ### Book

-Every tag or category on `geeksforgeeks` can be turned into a book.
-So you are welcome to add more books.
+Every tag or category on `geeksforgeeks.org` can be turned into a book.
+So you are welcome to add/suggest more books.

 ### Style